campenr/mothur-py/README.md

     m = Mothur(current_files=my_predefined_files_dict, current_dirs=my_predefined_files_dict)

+This can be convenient for saving and loading the state of a mothur object to/from file as such:

+    import json

+    # save state of mothur object, m, to json file
+    with open('mothur_object.json', 'w') as out_handle:
+        json.dump(vars(m), out_handle)

+    # can reload mothur object from the json file
+    with open('mothur_object.json', 'r') as in_handle:
+        m = Mothur(**json.load(in_handle))

-You can modify the contents of these dictionaries in between mothur commands.
-In the previous example where we classified at different cutoffs, we could have instead controlled the input and output directories as such:
+You can also modify the contents of these dictionaries in between mothur commands.
+In the previous example where we classified at different cutoffs, we could have instead controlled the input and output directories in python instead of withing mothur:

     for cutoff in [70, 80, 90]:
         # save outputs to different folders, but keep input the same
         m.current_dirs['output'] = 'cutoff_%s' % cutoff
         m.current_dirs['input'] = '.'

----

-### ToDo:

-* improve unittest code coverage
-* test previous mothur releases
-* test different OS's
-* test older python releases, especially 2.7